jgeewax/git-feature/README.markdown

     feature name: my-second-feature # <-- I typed this in... where will this feature be merged into when it is done? master # <-- I typed this in too... this will create a feature branch my-second-feature to be merged into master (Y/n): Y

+### Questions about how all this works...

+#### How does this work...?

+In short, I just put some fancy aliases together that uses shell scripting to do fancier stuff.

+#### When I do git finish, how do you know where to integrate into?

+When you create a feature (`git feature`), the shell script runs

+    git config (feature).parent (parent)

+so that we know the default parent.
+Don't worry, when you finish a feature it gets removed from the config.
+Also, it's just the local config, so another git repository won't know about it.

+If you want to get rid of one manually:

+    $ git branch -D features/your-feature-name
+    $ git config --remove-section your-feature-name